iyatan/prezo-drag-drop/README.md

 - fix minor css issues that you can notice

-## Advanced requirements

 - make sure the dropped slide is always visible in the viewport

-- allow dragging multiple slides at once

 - add undo/redo

+- allow dragging multiple slides at once (advanced - chance to show off)

-- any ux flair you want to add OR an implementation that you think is even better than using the HTML Drag and Drop API
+- any ux flair you want to add (ideal - chance to show off)

+- an implementation that you think is even better

 The project uses Vue 3 and Vite.
 You don't really need to know a lot about Vue to complete this.
 The official Vue docs are quite good if you want to quickly understand how to work with Vue.

 Please do not use any dragging related libaries.
+If you are having a hard time using Vue and strongly feel that you are more productive in React/something else, use it.

 ## Resources